 Typically, this first draft will follow the law as written in Illinois.
-We will be splitting assets and debts up 50/50.
+We will be splitting assets and debts up 50/50 as the default.
 Child support and maintenance will be calculated pursuant to Illinois guidelines.
 We then modify the first draft per our client’s wishes.

 We then send the first approved draft of the Marital Settlement Agreement to the opposing party for approval or edits.
-If there are children, we do the same exchange with the agreed allocation of parenting time and parental responsibilities.
+If there are children, we will also send the Agreed Allocation of Parenting time and Parental Responsibilities.

 Once the documents are agreed upon, they are signed.
-Our office then circulates signed copies of all the documents, we file all the documents with the Circuit Clerk of Court and we schedule a prove up date (that’s the term for the day we finalize the divorce) with the court in about two weeks.
+Our office then circulates signed copies of all the documents, files all the documents with the Circuit Clerk of Court and we schedule a prove up date (that’s the term for the day we finalize the divorce) with the court in about two weeks (hopefully).

 One of our office’s attorneys then attends the final court date with our client (the other party is welcome to attend) and we conduct a short hearing verifying the contents of the divorce documents with the court through the client’s testimony.
 The questions are quite mundane, ex: “Were you married on June 15, 1996?, Are you in agreement that you will be awarded the blue credenza.”
 The judge signs the divorce decree right after the prove up and wishes you both luck.

 Many times clients will consult with me hoping that an uncontested divorce in Chicago can be achieved but they do not, as of yet, have a full agreement.
 This is usually because the clients simply don’t know how a divorce is structured.
 What are you even supposed to agree to?